Andrepereira2001/feup-lbaw-2021/ebd.md

 > If necessary, description of the changes necessary to convert the schema to BCNF.
 > Justification of the BCNF.

-### 4. SQL Code

-> SQL code necessary to build (and rebuild) the database.
-> This code should also be included in the group's git repository as an SQL script, and a link include here.

 ---